How To Enable Dark Mode on Safari

 Dark Mode on macOS Mojave & Catalina

 Most Mac users had to wait for the macOS Mojave update to be able to activate the dark mode on their computers.
-Previous versions had to use shortcuts and you had to make exceptions for every site you wanted to view in the dark mode.
+Previous versions had to use shortcuts, and you had to make exceptions for every site you wanted to view in dark mode.
 So, if you have Mojave installed on your Mac, follow these steps to set the dark mode up.

 - Open the Apple menu and select “System Preferences.”

 - Select “Dark” in the “Appearance” options, and all websites on your Safari will switch to a black background.